jfndi/DesignPatternsInCpp/README.md

 	* Composite:
 	Composite pattern is a partitioning design pattern and describes a group of objects that is treated the same way as a single instance of the same type of object.
-The intent of a composite is to ìcomposeî objects into tree structures to represent part-whole hierarchies.
+The intent of a composite is to ‚Äúcompose‚Äù objects into tree structures to represent part-whole hierarchies.

 Behavioral patterns: